-- Part of the problem with corrected errors on tenant screening reports is that there is a continuous resale of data to hundreds of other TSBs. - There are about 650 TSBs in the United States.
+- Part of the problem with correcting errors on tenant screening reports is that there is a continuous resale of data to hundreds of other TSBs, and new TSBs pop up almost daily. - There are about 650 TSBs in the United States.
 That makes it impossible to ensure that information for sale about your Housing Court history is accurate.
-The inability to dispute the accuracy of these reports leads to blacklisting good tenants.
+The inability to dispute the accuracy of these reports leads to the black-listing of good tenants.